openshift/training/beta-3-setup.md

 ### Customizing the Scheduler Configuration
 The first step is to edit the OpenShift master's configuration to tell it to look for a specific scheduler config file.
-Edit `/etc/openshift/master.yaml` and find the line with `schedulerConfigFile`.
+As `root` edit `/etc/openshift/master.yaml` and find the line with `schedulerConfigFile`.
 Change it to:

     schedulerConfigFile: "/etc/openshift/scheduler.json"